hardwario/bc-website/content/doc/old/node-red.cs.md

+---
-# Node RED - Visual Tool for IoT
+title: Node RED - Visual Tool for IoT
+---

 To better process data moving through the system we can use the [Node-RED](http://nodered.org) tool.
 As indicated by the name, this is an application built on [Node.js](https://nodejs.org) technology.